Mean Time to Repair (MTTR): What It Is & How to Calculate It

 There are additional metrics that may be used across industries, such as IT or software development, including mean time to innocence (MTTI), mean time to acknowledge (MTTA), and failure rate.

-The four types of MTTR
+The 4 Types of MTTR

 There are actually four different definitions of MTTR in use, which can make it hard to be sure which one is being measured and reported on.